 Reading in years 7 and 8

-Boys will take a reading test to assess their reading age at the start of the academic year in Year 7 and again in Year 8.
-Based on this test, boys will be advised as to which books in the school library are suitable for their reading ability.
+Students take a reading test to assess their reading age at the start of the academic year in Year 7 and throughout the year to monitor progress.
+This continues until the end of Year 8.
+Based on these tests, students will be advised as to which books in the school library are suitable for their reading ability.
 We use the Accelerated Reading programme to track reading progress.
-Feedback on progress will be given to boys during their ‘Library lesson’ taken by their English teacher and the school librarian.
+Feedback on progress will be given to students during their ‘Library lesson’ taken by their English teacher and the school librarian.
 These lessons take place once a month throughout the school year.

-Boys who achieve their term reading target will receive an achievement certificate as will the most successful reader in each form (compared to their individual target) and the most successful 10% of boys in the year group.
+Students who achieve their termly reading target will receive an achievement certificate as will the most successful reader in each form (compared to their individual target) and the most successful 10% of boys in the year group.
 As each individual has a personal target, this system rewards effort, which we feel is the most appropriate way to encourage reading in school.

-We continue our exploration of Shakespeare with ‘Julius Caesar’ and develop persuasive skills using rhetoric inspired by the play.
-In Year 8 we also begin to analyse and respond to a range of poetry.
-Creativity and a sense of personal identity is developed through creative narrative and descriptive writing.
+Students continue their exploration of Shakespeare with ‘Julius Caesar’ and develop persuasive skills using rhetoric inspired by the play.
+In Year 8 students also begin to analyse and respond to a range of protest poetry exploring different ways to express opinions.
+Creativity and a sense of personal identity are further developed through creative narrative and descriptive writing.

 Advice for parents/carers